nodejs/node/doc/api/process.markdown

 ### process.memoryUsage()

-Returns an object describing the memory usage of the Node process.
+Returns an object describing the memory usage of the Node process measured in bytes.

     var util = require('util');